-Approximately 27.4 percent of the resources in the economic analysis were inferred resources.
+Approximately 26.7 percent of the resources in the economic analysis were inferred resources.
 Inferred resources are resources that are considered too speculative geologically to have modifying factors applied to them that would enable them to be categorized as mineral reserves, and there is no certainty that this economic assessment will be realized.
 To account for the chance that the inferred resources are not upgraded as mining progresses and URE collects additional drilling data, a second economic analysis was prepared which excluded the inferred resources.
-The estimated recovery excluding the inferred resources was 8.6 million pounds.
-Without the inferred resources the Property is estimated to generate net cash flow over its life, before income tax, of \$234.8 million and \$175.3 million after income tax.
-Without the inferred resources the calculated before tax IRR is 71.7 percent and a before tax NPV of \$153.4 million applying an eight percent discount rate.
-When income taxes are included in the calculation without inferred resources, the after-tax IRR is 67.0 percent and the after tax NPV is \$120.0 million applying an eight percent discount rate.
-Without the inferred resources LoM operating costs are estimated at approximately \$36.23 per pound of U3O8 produced including royalties and local taxes.
-Income taxes are estimated to be \$6.69 per pound.
+The estimated recovery excluding the inferred resources was 8.8 million pounds.
+Without the inferred resources the Property is estimated to generate net cash flow over its life, before income tax, of \$20.17 million and \$20.46 million after income tax.
+When income tax without the inferred resources the Property is estimated to generate net cash flow over its life, one tax and \$20.46 million after income tax.
+When income tax without the inferred resources the Property is estimated at the property of \$1.00 million after income tax.
+When income tax without the inferred resources the Property is estimated at the property of \$1.00 million after income tax.
+When income tax without the inferred resources the Property is \$1.25.5 million applying an eight percent discount rate.
+Without the inferred resources LoM total costs are estimated at $approximately \$42.30 \ per \ pound \ of \ U_3O_8 \ produced \ including \ royalties \ and \ local \ taxes. \ Income \ taxes \ are \ estimated \ to \ be \ \$7.54 \ per \ pound.$